top of page

 Light, Deep and 1938

 A. Where does the sky end and the snow begin?
-One day at Alta and I stopped to swish my glove around in the snow.
-I swear I could hear each individual flake moving around, there was so much air in that snow.
 I've never seen a snow quality ranking that didn't have Alta at the top.
 Does Alta have the Greatest Snow on Earth?
 Professor Powder thinks so.

 B. These dots hide the last 40 years of Alta's season totals.
 Starting with the 1980-'81 season on the far left column and ending with the 2019-'20 season on the far right.
 If you squint your eyes, the chart becomes more obvious.